 - If you were hurt, get copies of medical reports.

-Make it clear to both the police and your local district attorney that you want to proceed with criminal charges against the restrained person.
-Ask the DA how he or she will handle your case.
+Ask your local district attorney how he or she will handle your case.
+The DA may file criminal charges against the restrained person.
 You can always call the DA for information about a criminal case.

-You can file an action in court asking the judge to find the restrained person in “contempt of court” for violating the restraining orders.
+You can file papers in court asking the judge to find the restrained person in “contempt of court” for violating the restraining orders.
 The restrained person could be punished with 5 days in jail for each violation of the restraining order.

-- Because the restrained person could go to jail, contempt actions are very serious and should only be used as a last resort, if the restrained person will not stop violating the order.
+- Since the restrained person could go to jail, contempt actions are very serious and should only be used as a last resort, if the restrained person will not stop violating the order.